Drew Robinson: San Francisco Giants

 On October 10, 2019, Robinson signed a minor league contract with the San Francisco Giants organization.
 Robinson did not play in a game in 2020 due to the cancellation of the minor league season because of the COVID-19 pandemic.
 Robinson re-signed with the Giants on a new minor-league deal on November 2, 2020.

 Robinson opened the 2021 season with the Triple-A Sacramento River Cats, and batted .115/.225/.240 with 3 home runs and 8 RBI in 38 games with the team.
-On July 16, 2021, Robinson announced that he would transition into a role as a mental health advocate in the Giants' organization, retiring as a player following the team’s weekend series against the Round Rock Express.
+On July 16, 2021, Robinson announced that he would transition into a role as a mental health advocate in the Giants' organization, retiring as a player following the team's weekend series against the Round Rock Express.

 Overall in the major leagues, Robinson played 28 games in center field, 24 games in left field, 23 games at third base, 15 games at second base, 7 games at shortstop, and 2 games in right field.

 Personal life

 Robinson was born in Las Vegas, Nevada, and attended Silverado High School.

 His older brother, Chad, was drafted by the Milwaukee Brewers in 2006 as a pitcher, and played professionally for eight seasons.

 On April 16, 2020, Robinson survived a suicide attempt with a handgun, resulting in the loss of his sense of smell and taste, and his right eye.
 His story was shared on ESPN+ titled "Alive: The Drew Robinson Story".
-Afterwards, he began using his platform and experiences to speak out about the importance of mental health.
+Afterward, he began using his platform and experiences to speak out about the importance of mental health.